diskuv/dkml-workflows-prerelease/README.md

 # Linux on 64-bit Intel/AMD.
 Docker is required.
 #   - Running this from macOS/Intel with Docker or macOS/Silicon with Docker will also work
 #   - Running this using with-dkml.exe on Windows with Docker will also work
-#     (the normal Linux containers host, not the Windows containers host)
+#     (the normal Linux containers host, not the Windows containers host).
+The
+#     easiest is using 'with-dkml sh ...' if you have Diskuv OCaml.
+You can also
+#     download MSYS2 from https://www.msys2.org/#installation, or Cygwin, and then
+#     run MSYS2 or Cygwin, but you must make sure that 'docker' is in your PATH
+#     (ex. export PATH='/c/Program Files/Docker/Docker/resources/bin':"$PATH").
 sh ci/setup-dkml/pc/setup-dkml-linux_x86_64.sh

 # Linux on 32-bit Intel/AMD.
 Docker is required.
 #   - Running this from macOS/Intel should also work (not tested). macOS/Silicon will not work.
-#   - Running this using with-dkml.exe on Windows with Docker should also work (not tested)
+#   - Running this on Windows should also work using the same guidance as
+#     on Linux 64-bit.
+Has not been tested
 sh ci/setup-dkml/pc/setup-dkml-linux_x86.sh
 ```